 What is closed?

-July 27, 2018: The Eastern Parkway entrance is closed; please enter around the corner at 990 Washington Avenue or at 455 Flatbush Avenue for the quickest access to the Water Garden, Discovery Garden, and other summer highlights.
+November 5, 2018: The Eastern Parkway entrance is closed; please enter around the corner at 990 Washington Avenue or at 455 Flatbush Avenue for the quickest access to the Water Garden, Discovery Garden, and other autumn highlights.
 The Osborne Garden, Overlook, Native Flora Garden, and Japanese Garden are closed.
-Portions of the Plant Family Collection remain closed to the public to allow new grass to establish.
 See Map ›

-As part of the Water Conservation Project, the Plant Family Collection and Belle’s Brook, which runs through the Garden, have been redesigned with thousands of new trees, shrubs, bulbs, ferns, and other plants.
-A new interpretive strategy and enhanced educational programs will use this project to raise water-use awareness and teach conservation techniques.
+As part of the Water Conservation Project, the Plant Family Collection and Belle’s Brook, which runs through the Garden, have been redesigned with a new layout and thousands of new trees, shrubs, bulbs, ferns, and other plants.
+Plant collections will expand over the coming seasons, while a new interpretive strategy and enhanced educational programs will use this project to raise water-use awareness and teach conservation techniques.

 Japanese Hill-and-Pond GardenClosed Summer through Fall 2018

 The Japanese Hill-and-Pond Garden is temporarily closed for the final phase of the Water Conservation Project, which will link and recirculate water between the Japanese Garden pond and the Water Garden.
 During construction, the Japanese Garden pond will be drained for construction access and maintenance.
 When this water recirculation work is finished, BBG’s garden-wide Water Conservation Project, which launched in 2015, will be complete.

 Eastern Parkway Entrance, Osborne Garden, Native Flora Garden & Other AreasClosed Summer 2018 through Summer 2019